 How can BCS support me?

-Our partnerships and networks bring employers, training provider and educators together to support the community and optimise the opportunities available through the government’s incentives.
+Our partnerships and networks bring employers, training providers and educators together to support the community and optimise the opportunities available through the government’s incentives.

-If you’re a training provider and you want to get involved, get in touch with us to find out about the funding learning you can deliver with BCS.
+If you’re a training provider and you want to get involved, get in touch with us to find out about the funded learning you can deliver with BCS.

 If you’re an employer looking to stimulate your recovery with help from the government initiatives, your first step is to understand your existing skills landscape and where the gaps are.
 From there you can identify the appropriate blend of support needed to upskill and / or source new talent.